vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 truncated and overflowing offsets, and record-local bounds and source fields.
 The full rebuild is warning-free and all 20 CTest targets pass.

+### Validate bound bank identities against the immutable snapshot

+Remove the temporary vector of copied bank IDs and format strings from collection binding.
+Original metadata remains available in the snapshot under the fixed collection member order, so validation can compare with that source directly.
+Missing members still prevent binding, and callbacks receive a span that cannot resize the prepared bank list.
+This removes three production lines, one temporary container, and its string copies.
+The full build and all 20 CTest targets pass, including binding failures and rejection of identity changes.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,